Brian Wecht: Personal life

 Wecht is married to Rachel Wecht (née Bitney).
 The couple have a daughter, Audrey, who was born in 2014; nicknamed "Ninja Audrey", she appeared on several special Grumpcade episodes in 2017 with her father to celebrate Father's Day.

 Wecht has a PhD and one of his inspirations for becoming a theoretical physicist was the television series Quantum Leap.
-He has strongly negative views on being anti-vaccine, and towards the use of pseudoscience over scientifically-proven treatments for serious illnesses and diseases.
+He is strongly pro-vaccine, and is critical of the use of pseudoscience over scientifically-proven treatments for serious illnesses and diseases.